How to Update Device Drivers in Windows 11

 Look through the list for your hardware.
 Click the arrow to expand a category.

 Right-click your device and select Update driver.
 Choose Search automatically for drivers.
-Windows will check its database for a match.
+Windows will then search its database for a matching driver.

 Always restart to ensure the new driver files replace the old ones correctly.